JMMP-Group/AMM7_surge/README.md

 ### EXP_tideonly

-An experiment directory for a (FES2014) tide only demonstration simulation.
+An experiment directory for a tide only (FES2014) demonstration simulation.

+### EXP_era5

+An experiment directory for a tide (FES2014) + surface wind and sea level pressure forced (ERA5) demonstration simulation.

 ### INPUTS

-Store for external forcing files (e.g. tides, meteorology) and domain configuration file.
+A store for external forcing files (e.g. tides, meteorology) and domain configuration file.
 Also store for boundary condition setup namelist file. *The domain configuration file can be downloaded from elsewhere.
 The tidal boundaries can be generated from this recipe or downloaded elsewhere*.

 ### ARCH